Myndex/apca-for-indesign/README.md

 ## Installation

 Download the Zip file, and place the .jsx file into your InDesign Scripts folder.
-(Download by clicking 'Code' and 'Download Zip' at the top of the page.)
+(Download by clicking 'Code', then 'Download Zip' at the top of this page.)

+The file path for your scripts folder is:

 ```
 C:\Users\[YOUR USERNAME]\AppData\Roaming\Adobe\InDesign\[YOUR INDESIGN VERSION]\en_US\Scripts\Scripts Panel